slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 At the same time, wages aren't everything.
 Everyone wants to make good money but when you're already assured of making good money, other things start to count.
 Help your employees in their goals.
 If you have a QA that wants to move to dev, don't offer to pay back their educational expenses, but pay their expenses outright, pay for their child care, pay for their books, and keep paying their salary while they work a reduced schedule.
 Really, if you're treating them right, they won't just up and go to a new company after you've trained them.
 I can go on, but there's a few things I've learned.

-I’m a recruiter.
-The best advice that I can give.
-Your resume should tell the reader what is going to make you more valuable to the company than the next person.
-You’ll show that with your experience.
-DON’T tell me about your responsibilities.
-Everyone who is doing your type of job has those responsibilities.
-Tell me HOW you accomplished your responsibilities better than the next person. ie. Your a car salesperson.
-You are responsible for selling cars (so is every other car salesperson).
-You sold more cars than anyone else in the dealership for six months out of the last year.
-Which person would you hire.

-> *'I had a manager at Google who once said the people who were terminated at Google were those who question too much and code too little.'*

-pivoting?
-1) Pivoting isn’t easy, even if you know it’s right.
-2) Pivoting is a mindset.
-3) You will either pivot or get pivoted. -> everything is changing all the time
-4) Changes are usually for the best.
-5) You don’t have to be a “brand” to be discoverable. -- just add value!

-Most reviewers are only going to understand two skill levels:
-You’re still learning the skill
-You feel confident in the skill

-A resume or list of previous jobs is a nice timeline.
-But as a maker, your creation is the ultimate validation.

 Have you seen that one position that you absolutely want?
 Build your portfolio around that job’s requirements and responsibilities. -> targeted cv